1) Social learning theory has been criticised for

 10) What examples are provided for Hall's theory of preferred, negotiated and oppositional readings?

-• The same information can be presented (encoded) in different
+• The same information can be presented (encoded) in different6) How does the factsheet describe Gerbner's Cultivation theory?

 ways